 Medical and First Aid Situations

-Parents and guardians are responsible for all medical situations and first aid treatment.
+Parents and guardians are responsible for all medical situations and first aid treatment for their own children.
 Coaches and league administrators are not responsible for looking after medical conditions or for giving first aid to children.
 A first aid kit is available at the games if needed by parents/ guardians.
-In case of an injury requiring emergency response, a team official can call 911.

 All children playing Mini Soccer are given the opportunity to play an equal portion of games regardless of their abilities.
 Coaches will make every effort to ensure all players are given equal opportunity to play.